 Each processor is specialized and comprises two logical blocks: a Generalized Computing Unit (GCU) which provides universal processing facilities through a generalized microinstruction set, and special firmware and hardware which 'personalizes' the basic GCU to carry out particular functions.
 The GCU of every processor consists of a microprocessor, LSI circuits, and both Random Access Memory (RAM) and Read-Only Memory (ROM).
-Each GCU has its own direct debugging interface and automatically enters self-diagnostic mode when not executing a system function.
+Each GCU has its own direct monitor interface and automatically enters ► An entry-level DPS 4 system consists of three dedicated processors, 512K bytes of memory, 160 megabytes of disk storage, video console, two workstations, and a line printer.